Mangrove-Web-Development/devdocs/local-development/css-javascript.md

 so it only changes if the file content changes.
-This results in a unique URL based on the contents of the file, making sure that an old cached version will not be loaded, but the cache will not be invalidated unnecessarily.
+This results in a unique URL based on the contents of the file, making sure that an old cached version will not be loaded, but the cache will not be invalidated unnecessarily*.

 Make sure to commit the output files from the `production` script before deploying to a production site.